 Two recent studies used statistical models that take into account the abundances of multiple bacterial species and the results of guaic fecal occult blood test (gFOBT) to distinguish healthy individuals from those with CRC [17, 18].
 The analysis by Zackular et al. [17] used samples from a limited number of subjects (N=30 normal, 30 adenoma, and 30 carcinoma), while that of Zeller et al [18] had a larger cohort from multiple clinical sites (N=156 and N=335).
 A shortcoming of the Zeller study was the pooling of subjects with non-advanced adenomas with control subjects as well as the exclusion of subjects with advanced adenomas.
 A limitation of both studies was that they relied on gFOBT rather than FIT to detect hemoglobin in stool.
 FIT provides a quantitatve measure of hemoglobin concentrations and has largely replaced gFOBT clinically because of its improved sensitivity.
 Regardless of their weaknesses, these studies demonstrated the feasibility of using microbiome data identify subjects with colonic lesions.

-In the present study, we demonstrate the potential for microbiota analysis to complement FIT for improved detection of colonic lesions, including adenomas.
+In the present study, we demonstrate the potential for microbiota analysis to complement FIT for improved detection of colonic lesions, especially adenomas.
 We utilized the random forest algorithm, which is a decision tree-based machine learning algorithm for classification that accounts for non-linear data and interactions among features and includes an internal cross-validation to prevent overfitting [19].
 With this method we identified bacterial populations that could distinguish healthy individuals from those with adenomas or carcinomas.
 In doing so, we confirmed previously observed associations of certain bacterial taxa with CRC.
 Many lesions detected using the microbiota were distinct from those detected by FIT, suggesting the microbiota could complement FIT to improve sensitivity.
 By incorporating data on hemoglobin and bacterial abundances into a single model (labeled the Multitarget Microbiota Test or MMT), we were able to improve the sensitivity for adenomas and cancer compared to FIT alone.

 Methods